Family values: What's the best way to pass them on?

 Many fine traits get passed down in families, from being tall to having a full head of hair to understanding the value of money.
 For families who embrace philanthropy, creating a family legacy is a good way to pass on those non-genetic values.

-A private foundation and a donor advised fund (DAF) share similar advantages.
+Private foundations and a donor advised funds (DAFs) share similar advantages.
 For example, contributions are tax deductible and removed from your taxable estate, you may influence fund investments and which charities receive charitable donations and both can be named in honor of your family.
-However, they differ significantly in cost and administration, so you should consider the level of time, effort and expense you want to expend to set one up.
-A donor advised fund is by far the easier and less expensive route, and it offers a more robust immediate tax deduction.
+However, they differ in cost and administration, so you should consider your philanthropic wishes and how much time, effort and expense you want to invest in one of these giving solutions.

 With a donor advised fund, you basically sign an agreement with an endowment fund manager that gives you the latitude to advise how your charitable gifts are managed and distributed.
 The administrative, investment and recordkeeping services are provided by the fund.
 And unlike a private foundation, a DAF is not subject to excise taxes on investment income.